 Human beings are imitative creatures.
 But there is no guarantee that the things we imitate will be beneficial or good.
-In the realm of truth and falsehood, this means that people can very easily imitate falsehoods by repeating them, and thus come to believe things that are not true.
+In the realm of truth and falsehood, this means that people can very easily imitate falsehoods by repeating them, and thus come to believe things that are not true, especially if they are believed by most or all the people they know.
 Some generally accepted falsehoods have done or can do a great deal of harm.
 Examples are communism, free-market capitalism, Montesquieu’s theory of the separation of powers, Plato’s theory of education, and the practice of bloodletting, which arose from the four humours theory of the human body.

 In an ideal world, we would only do things that are beneficial or good and only believe things that are true.
 But obviously, in the imperfect world we live in, this does not always happen.
 How, then, can we distinguish truth from falsehood?
 Considering how much harm has been done by the pernicious influence of false ideas and theories, it is extremely important to find an answer to this question.